BEYOND A DREAM

 Where do you find your inspiration?

 I'm not looking for inspiration, it finds me itself.
 The main thing is to remain open to all the amazing things that are around, and also not to be locked in yourself and on yourself: read books, watch films, attend exhibitions, go outdoors.
 The world is multifaceted and beautiful, but in order to understand and see it, you need to be open.

 Who are your favourite artists or photographers?
 Who has mostly influenced your style?

 This is probably the most difficult question.
 My list of favorite photographers is very large - since recently it has been hanging on my wall and is constantly updated.
-I can name those I included in this list as one of the first: Josef Koudelka, Mario Giacomelli, Richard Avedon, Henri Cartier-Bresson, William Klein, Sebastião Salgado, Peter Lindbergh, Georgy Kolosov, Mary Ellen Mark.
+I can name those I included in this list as one of the first: Josef Koudelka, Mario Giacomelli, Richard Avedon, Henri Cartier-Bresson, William Klein, Sebastião Salgado, Peter Lindbergh, Georgy Kolosov, and Mary Ellen Mark.